v. 1.6 October 2017

 The initial fractal is defined in the default preset file Perceptron\resource\presets\a.state.
 The default preset file is loaded automatically as the first preset file in folder Perceptron\resource\presets according to its name.
 In order for the Perceptron to function properly, there must be at least one, initial preset in the presets folder.
 The image file denoted in the preset must be present on your computer.
 If it is not found, the program will exit.
 If the image file is found, but other images denoted in other presets are not found, Perceptron will use the image denoted in the initial preset in combination with other presets whose respective image files were not found.

 The screen resolution is given in the settings file, Perceptron\resource\Settings.txt.
+See the sample settings file.
 If you installed Windows installer version of Perceptron, the shortcut to the Settings.txt file is on your desktop.
 Otherwise, open the folder Perceptron\resource, hold the file Settings.txt with the right mouse button, drag it and drop it to your desktop.
 Double click the shortcut to edit the file manually.
-Current default resolution is 640 × 640 pixels.
-This allows my computer (featuring the Intel E5200 processor and the ATI Radeon 2600 HD graphics card) to achieve 20 frames per second when displaying the default preset.
-If you achieve the frame rates far beyond the abilities of your monitor, you may wish to choose a higher resolution or slow the program down by pressing U. (Pressing U cycles through 4 degrees of speed moderation.)
+Old default resolution was 640 × 640 pixels and the current default is 600 x 600.
+Resolution tests.

 Do not change the contents of the resource folder unless you know what you are doing.
 You need the settings file, at least one preset, the image file denoted in the default preset, CrashLog.txt, cursors folder with the cursor images (icons), and possibly other files, especially if you are working with an experimental version.